Understanding Avoiding Trademark Rejection In Shutterstock Keywords

 Practical Steps

-- Start with buyer intent: What problem does this image solve for a buyer?
+- Start with buyer intent.
+What problem does this image solve for a buyer?
+Answer that in one sentence before you even open your keywording tool.

-- Use exact-match compound phrases: 'Female entrepreneur laptop' and 'woman with laptop' are different queries.
+- Use exact-match compound phrases.
+'Female entrepreneur laptop' and 'woman with laptop' are different queries that hit different buyers.

-- Optimize per platform: Adobe, Shutterstock, Getty have different rules.
+- Optimize per platform.
+Adobe, Shutterstock, and Getty have different rules.
+One-size metadata leaves money on the table.

-- Prioritize first 10 keywords: On Adobe Stock, early keywords carry more ranking weight.
+- Prioritize the first 10 keywords.
+On Adobe Stock especially, early keywords carry more ranking weight than later ones.

-- Re-keyword existing portfolio: Improving metadata on existing files is faster than uploading new ones.
+- Re-keyword your existing portfolio.
+Improving metadata on existing files is faster and more profitable than uploading new ones from scratch.

 Common Mistakes to Avoid